What are AV1 and HEVC Video Codecs

 This support for AV1 is primarily at the software level, relying on the CPU to perform the intensive job of decoding the video.
 So while technically AV1 is supported by most of the browsers, its playback takes a major toll on smartphone CPU utilization, will drain batteries, and is not a great experience.

-While Apple is a governing member of the Aomedia alliance, Apple has yet to support AV1 in its iPhones.
+Currently, while Apple is a governing member of the Aomedia alliance, Apple has yet to support AV1 in its iPhones.
+Therefore, no level information is available

 What are the Most Popular Smartphones with HEVC Hardware Support?